huggingface/blog/deepspeed-to-fsdp-and-back.md

 - From the command line during `accelerate launch`
 - From the various `Plugin` classes 🤗 Accelerate provides for (`DeepSpeed`)[https://huggingface.co/docs/accelerate/main/en/package_reference/deepspeed] and (`FSDP`)[https://huggingface.co/docs/accelerate/main/en/package_reference/fsdp]

-🤗 accelerate makes it almost **trivial** to switch between FSDP and DeepSpeed, with the majority of it being an accelerate config file change, see the new concept guide for instructions on this.
+🤗 Accelerate makes it almost **trivial** to switch between FSDP and DeepSpeed, with the majority of it being an Accelerate config file change (see the new concept guide for instructions on this).
 Besides the config change, some of the other considerations (also outlined in the guide) are differences in how checkpoints are handled, etc.

 All experiments in this blog can be reproduced with the code from the [original 🤗 Accelerate issue](https://github.com/huggingface/accelerate/issues/2624).